tomhartke/antitraining-and-spectator-networks/README.md

 # Thoughts on building interpretable Neural Networks

-Disclaimer: these ideas haven't been tested in experiments yet (nor have I thoroughly searched the literature).
-This is on my to do list, but sometimes it's useful to brainstorm without constraints for maximum creativity before testing.
+This is a brainstorming document, not a project (yet).
+I plan to run experiments, but want to discuss and clarify the ideas as well.

 ## Motivation
 This is a list of motivating questions to consider, before I propose some solutions.